Kew East

 Kew East is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Kew East's population is approximately 6,903 as of August 2025.
-This figure represents a growth of 421 people, a 6.5% increase from the 2021 Census which reported a population of 6,482.
-The change is estimated based on the ABS's June 2024 figure of 6,782 and an additional 10 validated new addresses since the Census date.
-This results in a population density of 1,717 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Kew East's growth rate of 6.5% since the census is close to that of the SA3 area (6.8%), indicating strong growth fundamentals.
-The primary driver for this population growth was overseas migration, contributing approximately 93.1% of overall population gains during recent periods.
+Kew East's population, as of November 2025, is approximately 6,905.
+This figure represents an increase of 423 people, a 6.5% rise from the 2021 Census count of 6,482 individuals.
+The growth is inferred from ABS estimates: 6,784 residents in June 2024 and ten additional validated addresses since the Census date.
+This results in a population density of 1,717 persons per square kilometer, exceeding national averages assessed by AreaSearch.
+Kew East's growth rate of 6.5% is close to that of its SA3 area (6.9%), indicating strong fundamental growth factors.
+Overseas migration contributed approximately 93.1% of overall population gains in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends suggest lower quartile growth in national statistical areas, with Kew East expected to increase by 56 persons by 2041 based on the latest population numbers, reflecting a decline of 1.0% over the 17-year period.
+Future trends suggest lower quartile growth in national statistical areas, with Kew East expected to increase by 56 persons by 2041, reflecting a total decline of 1.0% over the 17-year period.

 Frequently Asked Questions - Population